hyperledger/fabric-rfcs/text/0000-opentelemetry-tracing.md

 [testing]: #testing

-In addition to the current integration testing scenarios, it will be required to test the system alongside an instance of the OpenTelemetry collector collecting metrics and traces from the client applications.
+In addition to the current integration testing scenarios, it will be required to test the system alongside an instance of the OpenTelemetry collector collecting traces from the client applications.
-The OpenTelemetry instance can report to stdout, a zipkin UI, and to a Prometheus server all this information so testers can verify the correctness of the traces and metrics published.
+The OpenTelemetry instance can report to a zipkin application all this information so testers can verify the correctness of the traces published.

 # Dependencies
 [dependencies]: #dependencies